jnblanchet/Pigeon/README.md

  * Photographs stored with meta data in JSON files 💾
  * History browsing 📋, and deletion ❌
  * Visual user feedback while scanning 🟥🟨🟩
+ * Double check feature: an ID-Tag is only returned after two consecutive reads
  * The phone's flash light is used to remove shadows and improve detection 💡
  * Works in daylight 🌞, indoors, and low light conditions 🌙
  * Solomon-Reed error correction 🚫 to correct up to 6 binary errors (unit tested)